zwave-js/node-zwave-js/docs/config-files/file-format.md

 By default, `Multilevel Switch CC::Set` commands are ignored, because they are meant to control end devices.
 This flag causes the driver to emit a `value event` for the `"event"` property instead, so applications can react to these commands, e.g. for remotes.

+### `treatSetAsReport`

+By default, `all CC::Set` commands are ignored, because they are meant to control end devices.
+This flag causes the driver to emit a `value report`, so applications can react to these commands, e.g. for BinarySwitchCCSet and ThermostatModeCCSet.

 ### `treatDestinationEndpointAsSource`

 Some devices incorrectly use the multi channel **destination** endpoint in reports to indicate the **source** endpoint the report originated from.
 When this flag is `true`, the destination endpoint is instead interpreted to be the source and the original source endpoint gets ignored.